 For me, this is one of the most beautiful lagoons of São Miguel, and also one of the most photogenic.
 Before visiting the lagoons on this island, it is essential to visit the website where it shows in real-time if it is clear sky or fog, so you don’t run the risk of arriving at the place and not seeing an indescribable natural beauty.

 For me, this is the most beautiful viewpoint in São Miguel.
-It’s on a high point (1000 m) and has an incredible view to the Sete Cidades Lagoon, the Canário Lagoon and the Rasa Lagoon.
+It’s on a high point (1000 m) and has an incredible view of the Sete Cidades Lagoon, the Canário Lagoon, and the Rasa Lagoon.
 To get there follow the signs to Lagoa do Canário, where you should park.
 Here you will see a breathtaking landscape.

 A morning or an afternoon will be enough to tour the marina and the historical center, where the Portas da Cidade, the main church of S. Sebastião, and the Convent of Nossa Senhora da Esperança stand out.
 Then you can get carried away by the Portuguese cobblestones with black and white drawings and be surprised by the street art scattered around the city.